ildarcheg/lenta/README.md

 ### Grabbing
-First of all I had to decide how to grab a content of the newspaper.
+First of all, I had to decide how to grab a content of the newspaper.
 Google told that the optimal way for that would be [rvest](https://cran.r-project.org/web/packages/rvest/rvest.pdf) package.
-This package allows to get plain text content of the page and extract content from specific field with xPath.
+This package allows to get plain text content of the page and extract content from a specific field with xPath.

-The structure of the website allows us to get all articles for specific day using this type of link `https://lenta.ru/YEAR/MONTH/DAY/` (as example https://lenta.ru/2017/07/01/).
+The structure of the website allows us to get all articles for a specific day using this type of link `https://lenta.ru/YEAR/MONTH/DAY/` (as example https://lenta.ru/2017/07/01/).
 For grabbing and parsing purposes I used following packages:
 ```R
 require(lubridate)